When a Virgin Sacrifice at Fair Park Almost Caused an International Incident — 1937

 At this point, a disagreement over the gender of a character in what was, basically, an oversized school history pageant was dangerously close to setting off an international incident.
 It was also causing embarrassment for local civic leaders who were looking upon the Exposition as a major marketing tool for the city as well as a symbolic display of Pan-American solidarity and goodwill.
 Can’t we all just get along, amigo?

 The warrior would be reinstated as the writhing victim on the bloody sacrificial stone.
 The sexy maiden would have to hand over the 30-foot-long robe, which had been made from 9,000 feathers and which had trailed behind her as she was carried up the great pyramid at Tenochtitlán.
 The actor playing the warrior was probably happy to get back in the spotlight.
 Geraldine Robertson, the virgin who had trailed that robe, was relegated to a role as a daughter of Montezuma.
-In a photograph showing her backstage in her new costume a week and a half later, she seems to have bounced back pretty well.

 Presumably the dagger kept plunging into the flailing warrior’s heart twice nightly for the remainder of the show’s run, and the memory of that short-lived international squabble was quickly forgotten (…until now).